-Our goal in the Stroke Center is to give our patients the greatest opportunity to recover and regain function.
+Our goal as a stroke hospital is to give our patients the greatest opportunity to recover and regain function.
 Whether in the Emergency Department, the Intensive Care Unit, the Stroke Unit or in the medical units, our physicians, nurses, physical therapists, speech therapists, and other staff strive to provide the highest level of care and are focused on the importance of their individual role in ensuring the best outcomes for each patient.

 Our commitment is to you our patients.
 As a result, we improve every year and we are always striving to provide each individual with the best care for them.

 - organized stroke alert system – evaluate and treat patients rapidly

 - Emergency Department rapid response protocol for patients exhibiting signs of stroke

 - neurologist on call 24/7 for expert consultation

 - designated stroke unit (telemetry unit) where stroke patients received specialized care

 - emergency department, ICU, and stroke unit nurses all stroke trained and certified